krestfield/docs/certdog/create_local_certificate_issuer.md

 When you enable the **Generate CRLs** option a default *CRL Distribution Point* URL and *CRL Filename* will be populated

-If you do not wish to accept the defaults they can be changed but note the following:
+If you do not wish to accept the defaults they can be changed, but note the following:

 The *CRL Filename* and *CRL Distribution Points* entries must align. i.e. they must reference the same file and the location referenced by the *CRL Distribution Point* must be where the *CRL Filename* is served from